-FATF is an inter-governmental organization that aims to promote the enforcement of legal and regulatory measures against ML and TF.
-FATF has issued 40 Recommendations on AML/CFT that its members1 and jurisdictions under FSRBs implement.
+FATF is an inter-governmental organization that aims to promote the enforcement of legal and regulatory measures against money laundering (ML) and terrorism financing (TF).
+FATF has issued 40 Recommendations on AML/CFT that its members1 and jurisdictions under FATF Style Regional Bodies (FSRBs) implement.2

-What are the benefits to complying with the FATF Recommendations?
+What are the benefits to complying with the FATF recommendations?